PhroZenOne/heatseeker/README.md

 * git: for cloning this repo
 * cmake: for easier build process (auto-generate make files).
 * libusb-1.0-0-dev: for connecting to the Seek Thermal camera
-* libopencv-dev: for connecting to the regular webcam.
+* libopencv-dev: for connecting to a regular webcam (in case the raspberry camera fails for some reason).

-It also uses raspicam for connecting to the raspberry cam.
+It also uses raspicam-0.1.3 for connecting to the raspberry cam.

 Download and install instructions from http://www.uco.es/investiga/grupos/ava/node/40